yalmip/yalmip.github.io/_posts/2021-05-18-nonlinearglobalsdp.md

 ## Running the solver

-So let us test [BMIBNB](/solver/bmibnb) on the problem (we save somesolver output for later analysis).
+Let us test [BMIBNB](/solver/bmibnb) on the problem (we save some solver output for later analysis).
 From the log, we see that the algorithm found a feasible solution already in the first node (as we will see later, this is a trivial point in the top left corner).
-It then saw a bunch of SDP-infeasible solutions from which it generated cuts to add to the model, and after 5 iterations it found a new and better solution.
+It then saw a bunch of SDP-infeasible solutions from which it generated cuts to add to the upper model, and after 5 iterations it found a new and better solution.
 More cuts were added, and in iteration 9 and 15 even better solutions were found, and with the solution found in node 15 the gap could be closed completely and thus a globally optimal solution was found.
-Note that the log tells us that the SDP-feasible solutions were not found by the upper bound solver [FMINCON](/solver/fmincon), but were recovered using heuristics from lower bound solutions etc. The solutions generated by the upper bound solver are important  though in generating relevant points to compute cuts.
+Note that the log tells us that the SDP-feasible solutions were not found by the upper-bound solver [FMINCON](/solver/fmincon), but were recovered using heuristics.
+The solutions generated by the upper bound solver are important though in generating relevant points to compute new cuts.

 ````matlab
 sdpvar x y